-In EU Member States, resident citizens of other EU Member States are entitled to vote and stand for office in elections for the European Parliament10 and in local elections11, but are usually precluded from participation in national elections.
+In EU Member States, resident citizens of other EU Member States are entitled to vote and stand for office in elections for the European Parliament11 and in local elections12, but are usually precluded from participation in national elections.
 Certain OSCE participating States also allow other legally resident non-citizens to participate in local elections.
-In some States, the law requires non-citizens who want to vote in such elections to specifically apply so their names can be added to the voter list individually.
+In some States [when a reference to "some states" is made, it would be useful to give examples], the law requires non-citizens who want to vote in such elections to specifically apply so their names can be added to the voter list individually.
 In others, their inclusion on the voter register for these elections may be "automatic", based on other state-maintained data.